ESSEC Business School: International partnerships

-ESSEC has developed exchange and double degree programs with numerous universities around the globe including: UC Berkeley, University of Chicago, Dartmouth College, Brandeis University, Cornell University, Peking University, Tsinghua University, Seoul National University, Keio University, National University of Singapore, IIM Ahmedabad, IE Business School, University of Mannheim, King's College London, Esic Business & Marketing School; and Fundação Getúlio Vargas' EAESP.
+ESSEC has developed exchange and double degree programs with numerous universities around the globe including: UC Berkeley, University of Chicago, Dartmouth College, Brandeis University, Cornell University, Peking University, Tsinghua University, Seoul National University, Keio University, National University of Singapore, IIM Ahmedabad, IE Business School, University of Mannheim, King's College London, ESIC Business & Marketing School; and Fundação Getúlio Vargas' EAESP.

 Notable people and alumni

 The association of graduates of the ESSEC or ESSEC Alumni group was founded in 1923, representing more than 60,000 graduates of ESSEC.
 It spans 75 countries and five continents and organizes more than a thousand events per year through its two hundred volunteers and employees.
 The network partners with 60 corporations, consists of 17 regional clubs and 73 chapters around the world.
 The association publishes the alumni magazine, Reflets, five times a year.

 Since 2017, the association has maintained a physical office on the Cergy campus.
-The same year lifelong ESSEC Alumni membership became included in tuition fees.
+That same year, lifelong ESSEC Alumni membership became included in tuition fees.